I never thought I'd say this, but I seem to be buttered-out.

 Jay gushed that the baked pieces of fuyus resemble gooey, sweet marshmallows – and this from a man who doesn't even really like persimmons (or marshmallows... or gushing).
 In fact, Jay has been downright possessive of this bread, forbidding me to give any of it away (sorry, people I usually foist baked goods upon).

-Maybe that’s because this tea cake is stingily sweetened, and made with whole-grain flour.
+Maybe that's because this persimmon bread is stingily sweetened, and made with whole-grain flour.
 The tender loaf crumbles slightly when you slice it, keeps like a dream for days, and makes an excellent breakfast or snack on its own, or toasted and smeared with cream cheese.